 Among those items that are inappropriate for discussion are the following: a) advocacy or opposition for a particular candidate based on information obtained outside the interview process; b) comments based on rumor or unsubstantiated knowledge of a candidate; c) any comment not related to specific interview information is inappropriate, such as comments on race, gender, age, sexual orientation, and physical characteristics.

-The Oral Interview Record Form shall be used for rating candidates during the initial interview.
-Each committee member rates each candidate (5 - Highly Recommend, 4 - Recommend, 1 - Do Not Recommend).
+Each committee member rates each candidate (5 - Highly Recommend, 3 - Recommend, 1 - Do Not Recommend) during the initial interview.

 All ratings must be supported by clearly written comments.
 Overall ratings should be representative of the candidates' performances across all questions and the teaching demonstration.